Find a teacher

 What I Have Learned After Learning 10+ Languages

 When I was studying in my last year of senior high school, there was a German course offered for the first time.
-Not wanting to miss the chance, I took the course and studied for the whole one year until my graduation.
+Not wanting to miss the chance, I took the course and studied for the whole year until my graduation.
 It was an optional course, in addition to the Japanese course, which has been offered for years at the school.

 In this opportunity, I would like to share with you briefly six lessons that I have learned after learning more than 10 languages throughout my lifetime.

-1. Learning any languages is possible
+1. Learning any language is possible

 2. Learning languages is easy